vicramon/ember-tutorial/app/views/chapters/editing-a-lead-part-ii.md

 ```

 This way future programmers in our code will know that we have an `isEditing` property and it should be `false` by default.
 We don't have to do this but I think it's good style.

+Now that we can edit everything about a lead I'll show you how to delete them.